-You should use your Chapter 30 benefits first because they pay the most.
-After you have exhausted your 36 months for Chapter 30 benefits, you can then use up to 12 months of Chapter 1606 or 1607 benefits.
+You should use your Chapter 30 benefits first because that program offers more funds.
+After you have exhausted your 36 months of Chapter 30 benefits, you can use up to 12 months of Chapter 1606 or 1607 benefits.

 I have eligibility for both Chapter 30 and Chapter 1606 or 1607 benefits.
 How many months of benefit may I use?